-PEEK is one of the most popular high performance plastic materials currently on the market.
+One of the most popular high performance plastic materials currently on the market is PEEK or polyetheretherkatone.
 But what makes PEEK such a dynamic material?

-PEEK or Polyetheretherketone refers to a semi-crystalline organic polymer thermoplastic exhibiting a highly stable chemical structure, which gives it an edge over other materials.
+Polyetheretherketone refers to a semi-crystalline organic polymer thermoplastic exhibiting a highly stable chemical structure.
+Consequently that gives it an edge over other materials.
 It is a member of the Polyaryletherketone or PAEK polymer group.
 There are exclusive PEEK properties which make this material find numerous applications in various industries.

 Some of PEEK’s material properties:

-- Chemical resistance: PEEK displays high resistance amidst a wide range of chemical environments, even including high temperatures.
+- Chemical resistance: PEEK displays high resistance amidst a wide range of chemical environments even in high temperature enviroments.
 It can only be dissolved in concentrated nitric acid or sulphuric acid.

 - Long life: It is a hard, stiff and strong polymer.
 It displays good friction as well as wear properties.